Easy Christmas Tablescape — It all started with a clementine.

 And here we are.

 I know we won’t be hosting a large get-together this year, but I still want Christmas dinner to feel special.
-Even if it’s just a few of us, and the world around us is feeling very different this year, when we’re sitting at the table, decorated in the spirit of Christmas, it’s a small way to make that day still feel just like it does every other year.
+Even if it’s just a few of us, and the world around us is feeling very different these past few years, when we’re sitting at the table, decorated in the spirit of Christmas, it’s a small way to make that day still feel just like it does every other year.
 And that’s why I really wanted to do some sort of tablescape this year.
 Nothing too frilly or fancy, just something sweet and simple.
 Enter that little clementine. 🍊

 Let’s jump right in.